STK (STK) Price Hits $0.0016

 - Crypto.com Chain (CRO) traded down 0.3% against the dollar and now trades at $0.0381 or 0.00000379 BTC.

 STK’s genesis date was September 27th, 2017.
 STK’s total supply is 500,000,000 tokens and its circulating supply is 341,414,782 tokens.
+STK’s official website is stktoken.com.
+The Reddit community for STK is /r/STKToken and the currency’s Github account can be viewed here.
 STK’s official Twitter account is @STKtoken.
-The Reddit community for STK is /r/STKToken and the currency’s Github account can be viewed here.
-STK’s official website is stktoken.com.
-STK’s official message board is medium.com/@STKtoken.
+The official message board for STK is medium.com/@STKtoken.

 STK Token Trading

-STK can be bought or sold on the following cryptocurrency exchanges: IDEX, Huobi, Kucoin and Cobinhood.
-It is usually not presently possible to purchase alternative cryptocurrencies such as STK directly using U.S. dollars.
-Investors seeking to trade STK should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase STK using one of the exchanges listed above.
+STK can be bought or sold on these cryptocurrency exchanges: Cobinhood, Huobi, IDEX and Kucoin.
+It is usually not possible to purchase alternative cryptocurrencies such as STK directly using US dollars.
+Investors seeking to acquire STK should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase STK using one of the aforementioned exchanges.

 Receive News & Updates for STK Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for STK and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.